hmathlee/stat-441-final/README.md

 - Run each classifier on the resulting dataset
 - Compare cross-validation results
 - Use best model for test set prediction

+## To-Do:

+- Implement cross-validation for each model
+- Predict on test set with model with best logloss
+- Submit test set predictions